Medical Services

 Set medics covering altitude, air-quality and Peking Union Medical hospitals

-Here is the layout.
-On-set medical coverage in China has to flex across one of the widest site-level ranges in film production.
-Subarctic Heilongjiang and Inner Mongolia winters, Beijing winter air-quality red alerts with PM2.5 spiking past safe thresholds, Sichuan and Yunnan mountain shoots at altitude, Tibetan plateau work above 3,500 metres where acute mountain sickness protocols kick in, the Gobi Desert heat and dust load, the southern monsoon and tropical humidity in Hainan, Guangdong and Fujian, and the megacity production density of Beijing, Shanghai, Guangzhou and Shenzhen.
+On-set medical cover in China must flex across one of the widest site ranges in film production.
+The list runs long.
+It takes in subarctic Heilongjiang and Inner Mongolia winters and Beijing winter air-quality red alerts, where PM2.5 spikes past safe limits.
+It covers Sichuan and Yunnan mountain shoots at altitude and Tibetan plateau work above 3,500 metres, where acute mountain sickness rules kick in.
+It also spans the Gobi Desert heat and dust load and the southern monsoon and tropical humidity in Hainan, Guangdong and Fujian.
+Then there is the megacity density of Beijing, Shanghai, Guangzhou and Shenzhen.

-Here is how this works in practice.
-Our set medics and paramedics hold Chinese medical credentials recognised under the Labor Law of the People's Republic of China.
-The Work Safety Law (安全生产法), with occupational-safety officer sign-ups where the high-risk shoot calls for it.
-The hospital network is mapped against the shoot footprint.
-Peking Union Medical College Hospital and Beijing United Family in the capital, Huashan Hospital and Shanghai United Family in Shanghai, Hong Kong Adventist and Hong Kong Sanatorium for the southern and HK-adjacent units, with named referral lines to provincial first-tier hospitals across the country.
-The 120 medical emergency number and the 119 fire line are pre-loaded on each call sheet alongside the named on-set medic mobile.
+Our set medics and paramedics carry Chinese medical credentials valid under the Labor Law of the People's Republic of China and the Work Safety Law (安全生产法).
+On high-risk shoots, we add safety-officer sign-ups where needed.
+We map the hospital network against the shoot footprint.
+That covers Peking Union Medical College Hospital and Beijing United Family in the capital, plus Huashan Hospital and Shanghai United Family in Shanghai.
+Hong Kong Adventist and Hong Kong Sanatorium serve the southern and HK-adjacent units.
+We also hold named referral lines to provincial first-tier hospitals across the country.
+The 120 medical emergency number and the 119 fire line sit on each call sheet, next to the named on-set medic mobile.

-Here is how the work shapes up.
-Compliance and planning run through Chinese workplace-safety law and local film-bureau health needs that often mandate Chinese medical staff on set for shoots with stunts, special effects, large crews or remote locations.
-Our teams carry required 社保 social insurance and 工伤保险 Work Injury Insurance inputs for crew, run pre-production health briefings covering Hepatitis A/B and typhoid recommendations plus Japanese encephalitis for rural shoots, and prepare altitude-acclimatisation protocols, oxygen support and rapid-evacuation routing for the Tibet and Sichuan high-altitude units.
+Compliance and planning run through Chinese workplace-safety law and local film-bureau health rules.
+These often require Chinese medical staff on set for shoots with stunts, special effects, large crews or remote locations.
+Our teams carry the required 社保 social insurance and 工伤保险 Work Injury Insurance inputs for crew.
+We run pre-shoot health briefings for the crew.
+These cover Hepatitis A/B and typhoid advice, plus Japanese encephalitis for rural shoots.
+For the Tibet and Sichuan high-altitude units, we prepare altitude-acclimatisation steps, oxygen support and fast-evacuation routing.

-Here is how it adds up.
 The picture on the ground is more specific.
-Air-quality tracking against the China National Environmental Monitoring Centre data feeds into the daily go/no-go for outdoor shoot days during Beijing winter inversions.
-Remote-location protocols carry extended-response medical kits, satellite communications and named provincial hospital contacts for the Gobi, Xinjiang and Tibet shoots that sit beyond standard ambulance range.
-Global shoots medical-evacuation coverage with named China-capable providers runs alongside the Chinese workplace-injury insurance forms that the local film bureau and the global insurer both need on file.
+Air-quality tracking against the China National Environmental Monitoring Centre data feeds the daily go/no-go for outdoor shoot days during Beijing winter inversions.
+For the Gobi, Xinjiang and Tibet shoots that sit beyond standard ambulance range, remote-location plans carry extended-response medical kits, satellite communications and named provincial hospital contacts.
+Global medical-evacuation cover for shoots runs with named China-capable providers.
+It sits alongside the Chinese workplace-injury insurance forms that the local film bureau and the global insurer both need on file.

 ACT 03